-Contributions receivable at August 31, 2016 was \$1,082,728 and are due within the next 12 months.
-Management believes that all contributions receivable are fully collectible; therefore, no allowance for uncollectible accounts is considered necessary at August 31, 2016.
+Contributions receivable as of August 31, 2017 was \$1,207,513 of which 69% is due from two donors.
+Contributions receivable as of August 31, 2016 was \$1,082,728 of which 77% is due from four donors.
+All contributions receivable are due within the next twelve months.
+Management believes that all contributions receivable are fully collectible; therefore, no allowance for uncollectible accounts was considered necessary at August 31, 2017 and 2016.